Sofi-Tech/ipc/PROTOCOL.md

 ## Communication

-Veza uses binary-encoded messages to communicate between all sockets, to do so, it uses [Binary Term Format][binarytf] to encode messages before sending them, and all the communication happens in `ClientSocket` and in `ServerSocket` exclusively, since they define a socket connection.
+Veza uses binary-encoded messages to communicate between all sockets, to do so, it uses [msgpackr][msgpackr] to encode messages before sending them, and all the communication happens in `ClientSocket` and in `ServerSocket` exclusively, since they define a socket connection.